Crosby, Columbo, and Vallee: Plot

-A tribe of American Indians is unhappy about the way that the three radio crooners (Bing Crosby, Russ Columbo and Rudy Vallée) have influenced their squaws and the cartoon opens with the braves singing the “Crosby, Columbo and Vallée” song.
+A tribe of American Indians is unhappy about the way that the three radio crooners (Bing Crosby, Russ Columbo and Rudy Vallée) have influenced their [sic] squaws and the cartoon opens with the braves singing the "Crosby, Columbo and Vallée" song.

 Next a young brave is seen canoeing over various dangers to meet his girl.
-When he reaches her tipi, he produces a radio and with the help of a spider who provides the necessary connection, the radio gives out with some more of the title song and a snatch of a Crosby-like voice singing “Many Happy Returns of the Day”.
-The animals in the forest join in and a floppy-eared dog sings “This Is My Love Song” in a Vallée impression.
+When he reaches her tipi, he produces a radio and with the help of a spider who provides the necessary connection, the radio gives out with some more of the title song and a snatch of a Crosby-like voice singing "Many Happy Returns of the Day".
+The animals in the forest join in and a floppy-eared dog sings "This Is My Love Song" in a Vallée impression.

 The radio is retuned and the title song emerges again and many young Indians join in a dance as do the forest animals.
 A fire breaks out and three baby birds are trapped at the top of a tree.
 The young Indian brave enlists the help of ten bees who pick up a large spider's web and the baby birds jump down into the web and are saved.